2ndSightLab/ai-tracker/fixed.md

 First ask the model what file is sommething in.
 Then ask it why something is the way it is.

+## 8/24/2026

+🟢 Stopping when it doesn't need to when still more stuff it can.
+A return 1 in a loop instead of continue.
+Multiple loops.

+🟢 Main deployer reverted some stuff had to fix again.

+🟢 Configuration issues.

+🟢 added code to log dependencies not met not showing in diagram

+🟢 role deployment is using the wrong account id - need to be able to specifiy account + resource in dependencies

+🟢 configuration issue - account not deploying: work-test-domains2 - and not reporting an error?

+🟢 Queue detail report at top of menu

+🟢 Error for a global resource not showing for every account where the error occurs only one.

+🟢 backup delegated admin - look up backup account id

+🟢 S3 log bucket

+🟢 possibly queue is not waiting for last items to complete before existing - n/a last account deployed

 ## 8/23/2026

 Fixed over past few days